openvinotoolkit/openvino/docs/notebooks/vision-paddlegan-anime-with-output.rst

 .. parsed-literal::

-    DEPRECATION: pytorch-lightning 1.6.3 has a non-standard dependency specifier torch>=1.8.*. pip 24.1 will enforce this behaviour change.
-A possible replacement is to upgrade to a newer version of pytorch-lightning or contact the author to suggest that they release a version with a conforming dependency specifiers.
-Discussion can be found at https://github.com/pypa/pip/issues/12063
     Note: you may need to restart the kernel to use updated packages.
-    DEPRECATION: pytorch-lightning 1.6.3 has a non-standard dependency specifier torch>=1.8.*. pip 24.1 will enforce this behaviour change.
-A possible replacement is to upgrade to a newer version of pytorch-lightning or contact the author to suggest that they release a version with a conforming dependency specifiers.
-Discussion can be found at https://github.com/pypa/pip/issues/12063
     Note: you may need to restart the kernel to use updated packages.
     Note: you may need to restart the kernel to use updated packages.
-    DEPRECATION: pytorch-lightning 1.6.3 has a non-standard dependency specifier torch>=1.8.*. pip 24.1 will enforce this behaviour change.
-A possible replacement is to upgrade to a newer version of pytorch-lightning or contact the author to suggest that they release a version with a conforming dependency specifiers.
-Discussion can be found at https://github.com/pypa/pip/issues/12063
     Note: you may need to restart the kernel to use updated packages.
-    DEPRECATION: pytorch-lightning 1.6.3 has a non-standard dependency specifier torch>=1.8.*. pip 24.1 will enforce this behaviour change.
-A possible replacement is to upgrade to a newer version of pytorch-lightning or contact the author to suggest that they release a version with a conforming dependency specifiers.
-Discussion can be found at https://github.com/pypa/pip/issues/12063
     Note: you may need to restart the kernel to use updated packages.
-    DEPRECATION: pytorch-lightning 1.6.3 has a non-standard dependency specifier torch>=1.8.*. pip 24.1 will enforce this behaviour change.
-A possible replacement is to upgrade to a newer version of pytorch-lightning or contact the author to suggest that they release a version with a conforming dependency specifiers.
-Discussion can be found at https://github.com/pypa/pip/issues/12063
     ERROR: pip's dependency resolver does not currently take into account all the packages that are installed.
-This behaviour is the source of the following dependency conflicts. paddleclas 2.5.2 requires gast==0.3.3, but you have gast 0.4.0 which is incompatible. paddleclas 2.5.2 requires opencv-python==4.6.0.66, but you have opencv-python 4.10.0.84 which is incompatible. ppgan 2.1.0 requires librosa==0.8.1, but you have librosa 0.9.2 which is incompatible. ppgan 2.1.0 requires opencv-python<=4.6.0.66, but you have opencv-python 4.10.0.84 which is incompatible. scikit-image 0.21.0 requires imageio>=2.27, but you have imageio 2.9.0 which is incompatible.
+This behaviour is the source of the following dependency conflicts. paddleclas 2.5.2 requires gast==0.3.3, but you have gast 0.4.0 which is incompatible. paddleclas 2.5.2 requires opencv-python==4.6.0.66, but you have opencv-python 4.10.0.84 which is incompatible. ppgan 2.1.0 requires librosa==0.8.1, but you have librosa 0.10.2.post1 which is incompatible. ppgan 2.1.0 requires opencv-python<=4.6.0.66, but you have opencv-python 4.10.0.84 which is incompatible. scikit-image 0.21.0 requires imageio>=2.27, but you have imageio 2.9.0 which is incompatible.
     Note: you may need to restart the kernel to use updated packages.